-As a result of the CODIV-19 pandemic and the "Shelter at home" directive, Disciples Christian Church will be temporarily closed but worship services will be done using live streaming video.
+As a result of the CODIV-19 pandemic and the "Shelter at home" directive, Disciples Christian Church will be temporarily closed but worship services will be done using livestreaming video.
 The video from each livestreaming session will be placed on the VIDEOS page of this website so if you are not able to view the livestreaming at 10:30AM each Sunday, come back to the website to watch the video at a later time.